A Different Kind of Graduate School

-Sposato students demonstrate an uncommon dedication to “geeking out” on the fine points of great teaching.
+Sposato students demonstrate an uncommon dedication to “nerding out” on the fine points of great teaching.

 Investing In Yourself

-If you're sure or almost sure that you only want to teach for 2 years and then do something else, then TFA is likely to be a better fit.
+If you're sure or almost sure that you only want to teach for two years and then do something else, then a program like TFA is likely to be a better fit.
 That is, it doesn't make sense to do a full year of training.

 If you could imagine yourself genuinely falling in love with the work of teaching, and the quest to become an exceptional teacher, then Sposato is an investment in yourself.